 The Potomac River Tunnel is a component of DC Water’s long-term control plan (LTCP), also known as the DC Clean Rivers Project.
 The Consent Decree establishes schedules for construction of the Potomac River Tunnel and other CSO control facilities under the DC Clean Rivers Project, including a 2025 deadline to implement the project in its entirety.
 The Potomac River Tunnel will be located approximately 100 ft below ground.
 CSOs captured by the Potomac River Tunnel would be conveyed to the Blue Plains Advanced Wastewater Treatment Plant.

-The Environmental Impact Statement for the first leg of the Northeast Corridor Superconducting Maglev project is underway with the Record of Decision anticipated in 2019.
-Construction is planned for 2020.
-The first leg comprises 60 km from Washington to Baltimore, 75 percent of the alignment in tunnel, and three underground stations (Washington, Baltimore and BWI Airport).
+The Environmental Impact Statement (EIS) for the first leg of the Northeast Corridor Superconducting Maglev project is underway with the Draft EIS to be released in October 2019, and the Final EIS and Record of Decision anticipated in Summer/Fall 2020.
+The first leg comprises 60 km from Washington to Baltimore, approximately 75 percent of the alignment in tunnel, and two underground stations (Washington, BWI Airport) and one at-grade station (Baltimore).
 The total cost is over $10 billion.
-TBM tunneling is anticipated as a single bore with guideways (outside tunnel diameter approximately 15m).
-Five or six TBMs are anticipated.
-Owner: TNEM/BWRR; Prime Consultant: Louis Berger; Tunneling subconsultant: Gall Zeidler.
+TBM tunneling is anticipated as a single bore with guideways (~$15M OD).
+As many as eight or nine TBMs are anticipated.
+Owner: TNEM/BWRR; Prime Consultant: WSP (formerly Louis Berger); Tunneling subconsultant: Gall Zeidler.

 Project Clear Tunnels

 Metropolitan St. Louis Sewer District (MSD) has begun an ambitious program called Project Clear, a multi-billion dollar investment addressing wastewater overflows.
 The system improvements include construction of nine tunnels to control sewer overflows.